.net - Getting absolute URLs using ASP.NET Core MVC 6 -

 in mvc 5, had following extension methods generate absolute urls, instead of relative ones:

-public static class urlhelperextensions { public static string absoluteaction( urlhelper url, string actionname, string controllername, object routevalues = null) { string scheme = url.requestcontext.httpcontext.request.url.scheme; return url.action(actionname, controllername, routevalues, scheme); } public static string absolutecontent( urlhelper url, string contentpath) { return new uri(url.requestcontext.httpcontext.request.url, url.content(contentpath)).tostring(); } public static string absoluterouteurl( urlhelper url, string routename, object routevalues = null) { string scheme = url.requestcontext.httpcontext.request.url.scheme; return url.routeurl(routename, routevalues, scheme); } }
+public static class urlhelperextensions { public static string absoluteaction( urlhelper url, string actionname, string controllername, object routevalues = null) { string scheme = url.requestcontext.httpcontext.request.url.scheme; return url.action(actionname, controllername, routevalues, scheme); } public static string absolutecontent( urlhelper url, string contentpath) { return new uri(url.requestcontext.httpcontext.request.url, url.content(contentpath)).tostring(); } public static string absoluterouteurl( urlhelper url, string routename, object routevalues = null) { string scheme = url.requestcontext.httpcontext.request.url.scheme; return url.routeurl(routename, routevalues, scheme); } } what equivalent in asp.net core mvc 6?

-no longer exists.- you can't hold of
+urlhelper.requestcontextno longer exists.- you can't hold of

-there no longer statichttpcontext.current
+httpcontextthere no longer statichttpcontext.currentproperty.

-objects passed in also. right? there way hold of current request?
+as far can see, require httpcontext or httprequest objects passed in also. right? there way hold of current request?

 am on right track, should domain environment variable, simple appended relative url? better approach?